Notes related to Spectators are shown in italics below.

 - Full Marathon - Sunday, March 17, 2024

 - Half Marathon - Sunday, March 17, 2024 (both races on same day and same start time)

-- Prior Years Start/Finish Area - from prior years.
-For 2022, this will be modified due to construction at USA Baseball.
+- Start/Finish Area - from prior years.
+For 2023, this may be modified due to construction at USA Baseball.

 - Spectator Parking - Spectator Parking locations are noted on the maps linked above.
 Only runners may buy a Parking Pass (with their registration), but Spectators interested in seeing their runners at the finish line may use our free shuttles.
 Parking passes at USA Baseball are also not required after 9:00am, and parking typically becomes available by 10:00am as half marathoners leave.

 Both races start and finish at the USA Baseball/Thomas Brooks Park.
 The courses ares mostly flat with only gradual inclines and declines ending with a fast downhill finish.
 As many as 18% of marathoners qualify for the legendary Boston Marathon, and all runners benefit from that fast course and ideal temperatures (averaging in the 40's and 50's Fahrenheit).
 It is a great setting for your personal record; we even have a bell for you to ring and celebrate your BQ or PR at the end!